featurebyte/featurebyte/README.md

 Use the REST API service to retrieve feature values from the online feature store for online serving or use the SDK to retrieve batch of feature values from the online feature store for batch serving.

+### Online Serving
-<u>For online serving</u>, the Deployment object provides REST API service templates that can be used to serve features.
+For online serving, the Deployment object provides REST API service templates that can be used to serve features.
 Python or shell script templates for the REST API service are retrieved from the Deployment object.

-For Python script:
+Get online scoring code as a Python script:
 ``` python
 deployment = catalog.get_deployment(
     "Deployment of 200 Features to predict customers purchases amount next 2 weeks"